a-maliarov/amazoncaptcha/README.md

 The motivation behind the creation of this library is taking its start from the genuinely simple idea: "**I don't want to use pytesseract or some other non-amazon-specific OCR services, nor do I want to install some executables to just solve a captcha.
 I desire to get a solution within 1-2 lines of code without any heavy add-ons, using a pure Python.**"

 ---
-Pure Python, lightweight, [Pillow](https://github.com/python-pillow/Pillow)-based solver for [Amazon's text captcha](https://www.amazon.com/errors/validateCaptcha) (compatible with Python 3.9)
+Pure Python, lightweight, [Pillow](https://github.com/python-pillow/Pillow)-based solver for [Amazon's text captcha](https://www.amazon.com/errors/validateCaptcha).

 [![Accuracy](https://img.shields.io/badge/accuracy-99.998%25-success)](https://github.com/a-maliarov/amazon-captcha-solver/blob/master/ext/accuracy.log)
 ![Timing](https://img.shields.io/badge/response%20time-0.2s-success)